return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         target phy_device struct

 .. _`genphy_setup_forced.description`:

 Description
 -----------

-Description: Configures MII_BMCR to force speed/duplex
+Configures MII_BMCR to force speed/duplex
 to the values in phydev.
 Assumes that the values are valid.
 Please see :c:func:`phy_sanitize_settings`.

 .. _`genphy_restart_aneg`: